-Mark your calendars for Wednesday, October 16, 2019 and join the celebration!
-The 11th Annual Celebrating Senior Champions Dinner and Auction will be held at the Omni William Penn Hotel to honor three distinguished individuals and a superior organization for their outstanding accomplishments and focus in creating a better life for seniors.
+Thanks to all who joined us for the 11th Annual Celebrating Senior Champions Dinner and Auction in honor of three distinguished individuals and a superior organization for their outstanding accomplishments and focus in creating a better life for seniors.
 Through research, education, community outreach and business leadership the 2019 Champions have improved the quality of life for older adults.

 All proceeds from this annual fundraising event help to sustain the UPMC Senior Communities Benevolent Care Fund.
-The event has presented more than $1.3 million in net proceeds to further charitable care throughout UPMC Senior Communities since 2009.
+The event has presented nearly $1.5 million in net proceeds to further charitable care throughout UPMC Senior Communities since 2009.

 William E. Klunk, MD, PhD